 Although it was historically believed that sleep was a passive but necessary process for healthy bodily functions, it is now known that brain activity continues during sleep.
-In fact, this brain activity is thought to play several important roles in the maintenance of physical, emotional and mental health.
+In fact, this brain activity is thought to play several important roles in the maintenance of physical, emotional, and mental health.

 Sleep research has progressed significantly following the introduction of technology that enables the observation and monitoring of brain activity during sleep.
-This includes positron emission tomography (PET) scanning, functional magnetic resonance imaging (fMRI) and electroencephalogram (EEG).
+This includes positron emission tomography (PET) scanning, functional magnetic resonance imaging (fMRI), and electroencephalogram (EEG).

-Brainwaves in Sleep Stages
+Brainwaves in sleep stages

-The different stages of sleep are known as stage 1, stage 2, stage 3 and rapid eye movement (REM) sleep and can be distinguished by the brainwaves in each of these stages.
+The different stages of sleep are known as stage 1, stage 2, stage 3, and rapid eye movement (REM) sleep and can be distinguished by the brainwaves in each of these stages.

-In stage 2 sleep, the movement of the eyes ceases and the brain waves become slower than in stage 1.
+In stage 2 sleep, the movement of the eyes ceases and the brainwaves become slower than in stage 1.
 There are also occasional bursts of waves that are more rapid, which are referred to as sleep spindles.

 During REM sleep, an individual usually breathes more rapidly and there are quick movements of the eyes that characterize the state.
-In this stage, the brain activity according to the EEG is very similar to that of a person who is awake, suggesting that there are significant processes taking place in the central nervous system.
+In this stage, the brain activity according to the EEG is very similar to that of a person who is awake, suggesting that there are significant processes taking place in the central nervous system (CNS).

-It is believed that dreaming occurs for at least 2 hours each night during REM sleep and this activity plays an important role in the processing of information and creation of memory.
+It is believed that dreaming occurs for at least 2 hours each night during REM sleep and that this activity plays an important role in the processing of information and the creation of memory.
 During this stage of sleep, heart rate and blood pressure increase and the activity of the brain is markedly more dynamic.

-It is unclear why this cycling through the stages of sleep and continual changes in the brain activity is required for the healthy function of humans and other mammals.
-Further research in this area is currently being undertaken to understand this area more comprehensively, particularly for the function of the brain activity.
+It is unclear why this cycling through the stages of sleep and continual changes in brain activity is required for the healthy function of humans and other mammals.
+Further research in this area is currently being undertaken to understand this area more comprehensively, particularly for the function of brain activity.